mozilla/bedrock/docs/install.rst

     dependencies up to date and also fetches the latest DB containing the latest site content.
 This is a good thing to run after pulling latest changes from the ``main`` branch.

+    IMPORTANT: if you do not want to replace your local DB with a fresher one, use ``make preflight -- --retain-db`` instead.

     We also have a git hook that will alert you if ``make preflight`` needs to be run.
-You can install it with ``make install-custom-git-hooks``
+You can install that with ``make install-custom-git-hooks``.

 .. _run-python-tests: